IoTReady/esp32_firmware_base/lib/phx_client/README.md

 - `phx_reply`: Some message types get a response from Phoenix server.
 This is the event of a reply received.

+### Message Structure

+A valid Phoenix socket message contains the following keys:
+- `topic` - The string topic or "topic:subtopic" pair namespace, such as "messages" or "messages:123"
+- `event` - The string event name, for example "phx_join"
+- `payload` - The message payload
+- `ref` - The unique string ref

 #### Example message for connecting to a channel

 ````